danjambur/Shopping-Basket-Assignment/README.md

 The saveService.js file contains the SaveService object.
 It is a simple service that returns just a $http.get request, looks for the basket.txt file to make sure it is there.

 The router.js file contains the routes used in this application.
+These check what the URL state is, and uses the according controllers and templates.

+The tests folder contains the spec.js and the conf.js files.
+The conf.js file is the settings for the selenium test server.
+The selenium server needs to be running before the tests are carried out.
+The spec.js file contains the tests, written with the protractor library.